gjk0090/react-dashboard/readme.md

 * get rid of React-Bootstrap
 * fix validation in addWidget method
 * config for less refresh
-* wrap basic widgets with business wrapper component
-* param, name & displayName
+* more wrapper widget for example
-* ajax in wrapper widget?
+* finish the GH commit wrapper

 ###### improvement
 * auto height